Your iPhone can speak any text to you with these Accessibility settings

 - Tap Typing Feedback.

-- Tap the swtiches to get voice feedback for Characters and Character Hints.
+- Tap the switches to get voice feedback for Characters and Character Hints.

 Tap the + and - buttons to set how long character voice feedback should be delayed after you enter a character.